-When the spinal cord is injured it can interfere with, or even shut down, the communication system to certain parts of the body.
-It can also result in abnormal muscle behavior, activities, and sensations above the point of injury, such as neuropathic pain, spastic movement, and a life-threatening over-activity of the Autonomic Nervous System.
+When the spinal cord is injured it can interfere with communication to certain parts of the body.
+A spinal cord injury can result in abnormal muscle behavior, activities, and sensations above the point of injury.
+It can also create neuropathic pain, spastic movement, and a life-threatening over-activity of the Autonomic Nervous System.

-In plain English, spinal cord injuries can be devastating.
-Those that can be healed often require a great deal of time, medical intervention and rehabilitation.
+Spinal cord injuries can be devastating.
+Those that can be healed often require a great deal of time, medical intervention, and rehabilitation.
 Those that cannot be healed forever alter, and even shorten, lives.
-The degree of recovery possible depends on a number of factors, one of which is access to the best possible treatment, for both your immediate and long-term care.
-Many victims of spinal cord injuries see incremental improvements that continue for several years.

-Nearly 70% of all back and spine injuries occur because of car, motorcycle, and other motor vehicle accidents.
+Nearly 70 percent of all back and spine injuries occur because of a car, motorcycle, and other motor vehicle accidents.
 Victims in these accidents often suffer traumatic brain injuries as well.
 Other common causes include:

 - Sports injuries